Robert E. Lee Monument (Charlottesville, Virginia): Lawsuit

-On April 1, 2021, the Virginia Supreme Court overturned Judge Moore's decision and lifted the injunction.
+On April 1, 2021, the Virginia Supreme Court overturned Moore's decision and lifted the injunction.

+In December 2021, after the Lee statue's removal, the City Council approved a proposal to melt it down and repurpose the material for public art.
+A second lawsuit was filed by the Trevilian Station Battlefield Foundation and the Ratcliffe Foundation shortly thereafter.
+In 2023, the counts pertaining to the statue's fate were dismissed for lack of standing, clearing the way for the project to proceed.

 Unite the Right rally

-On May 13, 2017, neo-Nazi Richard B. Spencer led a torch-lit rally in Lee Park in protest at the Charlottesville town council's decision to remove and sell the statue and chanted "you will not replace us" and "Russia is our friend".
+On May 13, 2017, neo-Nazi Richard B. Spencer led a torch-lit rally in Lee Park in protest of the City Council's decision to remove and sell the Lee statue and chanted "you will not replace us" and "Russia is our friend".
 Some of the ralliers procured bamboo tiki torches for a second, nighttime rally and shouted slogans including "Jews will not replace us", but put out their torches and left as police officers began to arrive to disperse them.

-Protesters to the rally itself gathered the following day and held a silent candlelight vigil that attracted over a hundred of the town's citizens, and the incumbent mayor of Charlottesville, Michael Signer.
+Counter-protesters gathered the following day and held a silent candlelight vigil that attracted over a hundred of the town's citizens, and Michael Signer, the mayor of Charlottesville.
 Signer, who opposed the statue's removal, condemned the initial rally the night before.
-The organizations dedicated to preserving the Robert E. Lee statue issued a statement denying any involvement in the rally.
+The organizations dedicated to preserving the Lee statue issued a statement denying any involvement in the rally.
 Despite some conflict, no arrests were made and no one was injured.

 On July 8, 2017, the Ku Klux Klan held a rally in Charlottesville protesting the city's plan to remove the statue.
 The approximately 50 Klansmen were met by several hundred counter-protesters.
 The police used tear gas to disperse the crowd, and made 23 arrests.

 On August 12, 2017, during the Unite the Right rally, clashes broke out between supporters of the statue, who marched under Confederate, American, and Revolutionary flags, and counter-protesters.
 During the rally, counter-protester Heather Heyer was killed and 19 injured by a car ramming attack.